ozbe/local/README.md

 # Local

-Dev local image with tools I use day-to-day at work.
+Dev local image with tools I use day-to-day.

 This prevents me from having to worry about version mismatching, my laptop breaking and having to start installing all over, volumes for the data I need to persists from run to run are mounted, and most importantly, when something breaks I can just stop the process and start over.

 ## High-Level Tools

 - zsh
 - git
 - vim